tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This attack aims to exploit server HRR state management to recover information about a legitimate ClientHello using its own attacker-controlled ClientHello.
-To begin, the attacker intercepts and forwards a legitimate ClientHello with an "encrypted_client_hello" (ech) extension to the server, which triggers a legitimate HelloRetryRequest in return.
+To begin, the attacker intercepts and forwards a legitimate ClientHello with an "ech" (ech) extension to the server, which triggers a legitimate HelloRetryRequest in return.
 Rather than forward the retry to the client, the attacker, attempts to generate its own ClientHello in response based on the contents of the first ClientHello and HelloRetryRequest exchange with the